HridayAg0102/Summer-Analytics-2022/Week_3/Bias_Variance_Tradeoff/README.md

 - **Linear machine learning algorithms** often have a high bias but a low variance.
 Example:Linear Regression, Logistic Regression <br>
 - **Nonlinear machine learning algorithms** often have a low bias but a high variance.
 Example: Decision Tree, SVM, Neural Networks

+**NOTE:**
+Increasing the datapoints in Training set in Linear Regression leads to Low Variance, but a High Bias.